Skip to Content

 web-script

 Run a script defined in a specific web-package.
 If no package is provided, it will run on all packages that define the script.
+The package, if provided, must be the first argument after the script name.

-Usage: bun x conformal-scripts web-script [options] [package] [args...]
+Usage: bun x conformal-scripts web-script [options] [args...]

 --script